nufeb/NUFEB-2/docs/source/fix_growth_aob.rst

 The affected atoms are considered as ammonia-oxidizing bacteria (AOB), in spherical shape without outer mass and outer diameter (see :doc:`atom_style coccus <atom_vec_coccus>`).
-The model assumes AOBs can oxidize ammonium to nitrite for their growth.
+The model assumes AOBs can oxidize ammonium to nitrite for their growth, and takes also into account the related decay and endogenous respiration processes.

 The fix is called in each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid properties.